Improved thresholds for e-values: Improved thresholds under distributional information

-We first consider e-variables that have a decreasing density on its support, a decreasing density for values above 1, or a unimodal density.
+We first consider e-variables that have a decreasing density on their support, a decreasing density for values above 1, or a unimodal density.
 Denote by

 The set $\mathcal E_{\rm D}$ contains, for instance, exponential and Pareto distributions.
-Whenever we consider a density, we include its limit case; that is, we allow $E\in \mathcal E_{\rm D}$ to have a point-mass at the left end-point of its support.
+Whenever we consider a density, we include its limit case; that is, we allow $E\in \mathcal E_{\rm D}$ to have a point mass at the left endpoint of its support.
 This convention does not change any results but simplifies many arguments in the proofs.

-The set $\mathcal E_{\rm D>1}$ is the set of e-variables with a decreasing density over $[1, \infty)$, but arbitrary density over $[0, 1)$.
-Such e-variables are relevant to e-testing since e-values between 0 and 1 provide no evidence against the null; the e-values above 1 are the ones that cause type-I errors since they may appear in the rejection region of an e-test.
+The set $\mathcal E_{\rm D>1}$ is the set of e-variables with a decreasing density over $[1, \infty)$, but an arbitrary density over $[0, 1)$.
+Such e-variables are relevant to e-testing since e-values between 0 and 1 provide no evidence against the null; e-values above 1 are the ones that cause type-I errors, as they may appear in the rejection region of an e-test.